Human rights statement

 - International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work (opens in a new window)

-As a signatory to the UN Global Compact, we are also aligned to its standards, including those around human rights and labour rights.
-We are also a signatory to the United Nations Environment Programme Finance Initiative (UNEP FI) Principles for Responsible Banking.
-We have committed to a strategic alignment with the 2015 Paris Climate Agreement and to the UN Sustainable Development Goals.
-Our Mutual Good Commitments demonstrate how our business aligns to and supports these goals.
-More information on our Mutual Good Commitments can be found in our Annual Report and Accounts.
+As a signatory to the UN Global Compact, we are aligned to its standards, including those around human rights and labour rights.
+We are a signatory to the United Nations Environment Programme Finance Initiative (UNEP FI) Principles for Responsible Banking, reinforcing our commitment to the UN Sustainable Development Goals (SDGs).
+It is also our aspiration to support the UK in achieving its ambition to be net-zero by 2050.
+In 2021, we became a member of the Net-Zero Banking Alliance (NZBA) and part of the Glasgow Financial Alliance for Net Zero (GFANZ), committing to playing our part in supporting the transition to a net-zero economy.
+Our Mutual Good Commitments demonstrate how our business aligns to and supports the UN SDGs.
+More information on our Mutual Good Commitments can be found in our Sustainability Report.

 In accordance with the Modern Slavery Act 2015, we publish our annual Modern Slavery Act Statement on our website.
 This outlines the steps we take to mitigate the risk of slavery or human trafficking taking place across our business, operations, and supply chain.